Number of IT professionals in Poland

 Source: HackerRank

 When talking about the remuneration of IT specialists in Poland, we must remember that their salaries are much higher than the average in the country and that the cost of living in Poland is much lower than in many neighboring countries.
+This makes it an attractive location to hire Polish IT professionals.
 Poland has kept its own currency (zloty) and the majority of prices here are much lower than, for example, in the countries of the Eurozone.
 As a consequence, among the 42 European states presented in the Numbeo study, Poland is ranked 30th in terms of the cost of living.
 Lower costs, together with the growing quality of living in the country cause many Polish Tech professionals, who earlier emigrated to Western countries, today come back to Poland.
 According to Euronews, after years of steady economic growth, educated and experienced Poles are returning to their homeland in a kind of “reverse brain drain”.
-All this contributes even more to the popularity of working in the area of technology, so it should be expected that Poland's position as the largest supplier of excellent IT employees in Central and Eastern Europe will only strengthen in the future.
+All this contributes even more to the popularity of working in the area of technology, so it should be expected that Poland’s position as the largest supplier of excellent IT employees in Central and Eastern Europe will only strengthen in the future.

 Hence, by building your team in Poland you will gain access to the largest pool of IT professionals in CEE, which will grow significantly in the coming years.
 For IT companies, this translates directly into product manufacturing capabilities and, accordingly, to revenues.
 Another very important factor is the impact on costs, with staff salaries being the key component.
 When considering the location of your Engineering Team, it is a good idea to think not only about revenues and costs but also about the overall background conditions in the region and country.
 Working with Tech companies on a daily basis, we have tried to make a list of all key factors of importance to international IT businesses – to check them out, go to: Why do IT in Poland?